lesleyrs/Client3/README.md

 #### 3DS
 in citra emulator click `file>open citra folder` for sdmc dir https://citra-emulator.com/wiki/user-directory/

+The game in it's original state might not have a playable frame rate outside of the "New" 3ds/2ds line for higher clock speeds.

 #### Wii U
 in cemu emulator click `file>open mlc folder`, go 1 directory up to see sdcard dir